dipanshgarg21/Academic-Research/README.md

 ## 2. “Sahayata” – Mental health infrastructure for Indian exam aspirants

 ### Why this matters
-The NCRB recorded 13,892 student suicides in 2023—a 64.9% rise over the past decade—and one in five adolescents report rarely feeling calm, motivated, or excited.
+The NCRB recorded 13,892 student suicides in 2023, a 64.9% rise over the past decade, and one in five adolescents report rarely feeling calm, motivated, or excited.
 The crisis peaks around NEET/JEE milestones, producing predictable windows of heightened self-harm risk that current generic wellness apps fail to address.

 ### Solution blueprint
 * **Tiered care model.** Sahayata’s foundation is a three-tier experience: Tier 1 provides universally accessible CBT, mindfulness, and positive-psychology modules; Tier 2 offers moderated, anonymous peer forums; Tier 3 unlocks paid sessions with vetted adolescent specialists.
 This progression lowers stigma by letting users self-select the depth of engagement.
-* **Exam-cycle awareness.** Dedicated modules target the long preparation haul, the pre-exam sprint, and the post-result aftermath with tailored guidance on burnout prevention, performance anxiety, and coping with disappointment—mirroring the calendar-driven spikes in distress.
+* **Exam-cycle awareness.** Dedicated modules target the long preparation haul, the pre-exam sprint, and the post-result aftermath with tailored guidance on burnout prevention, performance anxiety, and coping with disappointment, mirroring the calendar-driven spikes in distress.
 * **Feature system.** Onboarding diagnostics feed a personalized dashboard (“The Daily Dose”), crisis handling lives under “The Pressure Valve” (with Tele-MANAS escalation), the “Study Zone” embeds Pomodoro timers and focus soundscapes, and “The Common Room” plus the parent portal keep communities and caregivers informed.
 * **Distribution strategy.** A B2B2C go-to-market plan aligns with coaching centers and schools so that support is embedded where aspirants spend most of their time, solving the reach problem while capturing outcome data for continuous improvement.